Skip to Content

 I often refer to the need for organizational "cultures of security" in which security is regarded as a daily top priority and not a box to be checked at the end of a mandatory training session.
 Developing this type of culture requires top-down management buy-in, especially when it comes to new policies.
 The IT department should never be considered solely responsible for security; rather, upper management should stress that cultures of security require everyone's engagement.

-All Need to Be Vigilant
+All Need To Be Vigilant

 It should also be acknowledged that those who have grown up with technology are not necessarily going to be the most digitally competent individuals in the office.
 In addition to understanding the basics of technology, I also consider high degrees of discretion and awareness to be elements of digital competency.
 For example, recognizing the impact of social media use as a very important aspect of representing an organization may be something that needs to be incorporated into security training sessions.

 The risks associated with digital incompetency are often disregarded due to their frequency.
-However, with time, wasted efforts can amount to extensive damages, especially when they affect cyber-security culture.
+However, with time, wasted efforts can amount to extensive damages, especially when they affect cyber security culture.

 Opinions expressed in Expert Commentary articles are those of the author and are not necessarily held by the author's employer or IRMI.
 Expert Commentary articles and other IRMI Online content do not purport to provide legal, accounting, or other professional advice or opinion.
 If such advice is needed, consult with your attorney, accountant, or other qualified adviser.